 Disney sets the standard for fairytales and fiction, which fortunately Brother Sheffield learned was not actually the origin of the story of Joseph Smith and the First Vision.
 Read the rest of his conversion story here.

-While Disney hasn’t released a movie about Joseph Smith, they have made one about Elder John H. Groberg’s missionary experiences.
+While Disney hasn’t released a movie about Joseph Smith, they have distributed one about Elder John H. Groberg’s missionary experiences called The Other Side of Heaven.
 Check it out the book the movie was based on here.

 April 1999, "Your Name Is Safe in Our Home"